Skip to content

 Collect output from:

-agh daemon status -o json
+agh status -o json

-agh observe health -o json
+agh doctor -o json

 agh session status sess_1234 -o json